Bayesian methods to overcome the winner's curse in genetic studies

-The choice $a=2/3$ and $b=2/3$ corresponds to our belief in two extreme outcomes, that is $\xi$ is close to either 0 or 1.
-Figure \ref{fig:prioxi} shows the Beta distribution of $\xi$ for different setting of $a$ and $b$.
+Figure \ref{fig1} shows the Beta distribution of $\xi$ for different values of $a$ and $b$.

-We reparametrize the model using $\theta=\mu/2$ for easier implementation.
-Therefore, the proposed Bayesian method has the following hierarchical structure
+Although we focus on Beta(0.5, 8), and Beta(8, 0.5) in evaluating the performance of the proposed Bayesian methods, we conducted additional simulations to study the model's robustness to the choice of priors.
+Simulation results included in the supplementary material indicate that other values for $a$ and $b$ [e.g., Beta(0.5, 16) or Beta(4, 0.5)] that preserve the L-shaped or the ``inverse'' L-shaped density, as seen in Figure~\ref{fig1}, produce very similar inferences.

+In the existing likelihood approaches the sample variance, $S^2$, is typically used to estimate $\sigma^2$ [\citet{ghosh2008ys}].
+Although the variance estimator has relatively high precision in large samples, it could be subject to the selection bias in small samples [\citet{faye2009}].
+Therefore, we adopt an empirical Bayes prior for $\sigma^2$ in which the hyperparameters of the inverse gamma distribution, $\alpha_1$ and $\alpha_2$, are chosen so that the a priori mean of $\sigma^2$ is equal to $S^2$, the sample variance, but the prior variance of $\sigma^2$ is equal to $200$.
+We note that additional simulations with more certainty about $\sigma^2$ (prior variance of $\sigma^2$ as small as 10) or less certainty (as large as 1000) produce very similar results.

+We use $\operatorname{Uniform}(0, A)$ to specify $f (\mu)$, the density function for the continuous component of the prior for $\mu$, the log OR, where $A$ represents the upper bound of log OR.
+However, in this parametrization the estimator is very sensitive to the choice of $A$.
+To show this, let $Z$ be the latent mixture indicator so that $Z=0$ if the significant SNP is a false positive ($\mu=0$) and $Z=1$ for a true positive ($\mu>0$).
+It is not difficult to see that